 |Prioritize places that have transport options for wheelchair travelers

-Now in many places around the world, there are buses, trains, cabs that are wheelchair friendly.
-However, in a lot of other places, wheelchair accessible modes don’t even exist.
+Now in many places around the world, there are buses, trains, and cabs that are wheelchair friendly.
+However, in a lot of other places, wheelchair-accessible modes don’t even exist.

 Do not travel to destinations that you are not sure about.
-Else, you will end up sitting back in your hotel room and not be able to go for any sightseeing.
+Otherwise, you will end up sitting back in your hotel room and not be able to go for any sightseeing.

 |Understand your routes in advance

 Understanding routes in advance will help you stay at ease during your trip.
-When you go around sightseeing, there will be a possibility that there is more than just one possible route to help you reach the desired location.
+When you go around sightseeing, there is a possibility that there is more than just one possible route to help you reach the desired location.